-These are all of my touring bikes from 2008 to the present, in which time I have spent over 35,000 miles and nearly three years on the road.
+These are all of my touring bikes from 2008 to the present, in which time I have enjoyed over 35,000 miles and nearly three full years on the road.
 I have made short tours on several other bikes, and have previous experience with many bikes suitable for touring.
-With these, I draw from deep experience.
+With the bikes described below, I draw from deep experience.